-11.1 Reserved Rights on the Protected Property.
-Grantor reserves for itself and its personal representatives, heirs, successors, and assigns, all rights accruing from ownership of the Protected Property, including the right to engage in, permit, or invite others to engage in, any use of, or activity on, the Protected Property that is not inconsistent with the Purpose of the Conservation Easement and that is not specifically prohibited or otherwise limited by this Conservation Easement.
+- Personal representatives, heirs, successors, and assigns, all rights accruing from ownership of the Protected Property, including the right to engage in, permit, or invite others to engage in, any use of, or activity on, the Protected Property that is not inconsistent with the Purpose of the Conservation Easement and that is not specifically prohibited or otherwise limited by this Conservation Easement.
 Without limiting the generality of this Subsection, Grantor specifically reserves for itself and its personal representatives, heirs, successors, and assigns, the uses and activities, set out as permitted in this Section 11 and Sections 12 and 13 below.
-All permitted uses and activities shall be carried out in compliance with all applicable federal, state, and local laws, regulations and requirements.
+All permitted uses and activities shall be carried out in compliance with all applicable federal, state, and local laws, regulations and requirements. - 11.2 Restrictions on the Protected Property.
+Any use of, or activity on, the Protected Property inconsistent with the Purpose of this Easement is prohibited, and Grantor acknowledges and agrees that it will not conduct, engage in, or permit any such use or activity.
+Without limiting the generality of this Subsection, the uses or activities set out as restricted or prohibited in this Section 11 and Sections 12 and 13 below, though not an exhaustive list, are inconsistent with the Purpose of this Conservation Easement and are prohibited.